mubaidr/mubaidr.js.org/content/components/all-in-one.md

 Delivering robust, scalable, and user-focused software solutions that drive business success.

 I’m a Senior Software Engineer with over a decade of experience building scalable web applications, SaaS platforms, and advanced browser extensions.
 I hold a BS in Software Engineering (2012) and an MS in Project Management (2019).
-I specialize in delivering high-performance, secure, and maintainable solutions for businesses worldwide—remotely and independently.

 <div style="text-align:center;">
 <a href="https://github.com/mubaidr">GitHub</a> &nbsp;|&nbsp; <a href="https://www.linkedin.com/in/mubaidr">LinkedIn</a>